Nvidia unveils GeForce RTX graphics chips for real-time ray tracing games

 Huang also showed a previously pre-rendered Epic Games demo, Infiltrator, running at 60 frames per second (effectively real-time) in another 4K demo on a single Turing graphics chip.

-“It’s just silky smooth,” he said.
+“It’s just silky-smooth,” he said.

 Huang also showed what games would look like with RTX processing.
 He showed a demo of the upcoming Shadow of the Tomb Raider, which features tons of shadows as Lara Croft takes out enemies in dark jungles.
-The game debuts on September 14 on the consoles and the PC.
+This game debuts on September 14 on the consoles and the PC.

-Huang also showed 4A Games’ Metro Exodus, the third version of the Metro series, which is coming in February 2019.
+Huang also showed 4A Games’ Metro: Exodus, the third game of the Metro series (it has a February 2019 launch date).
 In the image, objects that are in the background are shrouded in darkness, while a table that is lit by sunshine is properly lit.

 And Electronic Arts showed off what Battlefield V looks like with RTX turned on.
 You can, for instance, see the reflection of an explosion on the side of a shiny car.
 If you turn off RTX, the orange part of the reflection disappears entirely.
 The mirror effect is much more accurate and realistic.